wryun/pif/README.md

 but computer languages generally avoid potential ambiguity.
 But how far could we push the ambiguity while remaining sane?
 So, in pif:

-- each sentence has a function/verb (in any position) and ends in a period
+- each sentence has a function/verb (in any position)
-- each line has at most one result (either named or not named)
+- each line (of one or more sentences) has at most one result (either named or not named)
 - each paragraph (newline separated) has at most one outstanding unnamed result from its lines
 - verbs/functions can refer to anything in the context by their types (e.g. if I have a function that takes a number, and there is one number in the context, I must be referring to that number!)
+- unless an unnamed result is the conclusion of a paragraph, you can only refer to it once

 ## Show me some code that doesn't yet work